Roman Yaremchuk: Senior

 In September 2018, Yaremchuk debuted for the Ukraine national football team in a UEFA Nations League group stage match against the Czech Republic, which Ukraine won 2–1.
 On 7 June 2019, he scored his first goal for the national team and provided an assist in a 5–0 victory against Serbia in the UEFA Euro 2020 qualifiers.

 On 14 October 2019, Yaremchuk scored from close range after an initial save from Rui Patrício, to help Ukraine to a 2–1 home victory over reigning European champions Portugal, leading their qualification to the 2020 UEFA European Championship, on top of their group.
 In their last qualifier, he scored on 17 November in a 2–2 away draw against Serbia in Belgrade.

 Yaremchuk was included in the Ukrainian senior squad for Euro 2020.
 In its first group stage match, he assisted the first and scored the second goal in a 3–2 loss against the Netherlands at Johan Cruyff Arena in Amsterdam, and scored in a 2–1 victory against North Macedonia at Arena Națională in Bucharest.

+In May 2024, Yaremchuk was called up to represent Ukraine at UEFA Euro 2024.